Sergio Viotti (footballer)

 Sergio Viotti (born 4 March 1990) is an Italian professional footballer who plays as a goalkeeper for Serie D club Franciacorta FC.

 Club career

 Brescia

 Born in Brescia, Lombardy, Viotti started his career at Brescia Calcio.
-He was the starting goalkeeper of Primavera team in 2007–08 season, ahead Andrea Caroppo.
+He was the starting goalkeeper of Primavera team in 2007–08 season, ahead of Andrea Caroppo.
 In June 2008 he left for Bellaria – Igea Marina.
 On 1 July 2009, he returned to Brescia and promoted to first team (despite still eligible to Primavera, which was played by Nicola Leali and Michal Hrivňák).
 He was assigned shirt no.22 that season, (which he had since 2006–07 season but did not play) winning the promotion play-off with team to Serie A.

 Triestina

 In August 2010 he left for Serie B team Triestina in co-ownership deal, for €50,000.
 He was the understudy of Roberto Colombo.

 Chievo and loans

 On 24 June 2011, Triestina bought him outright for another €50,000 but in August sold to Serie A team Chievo, rejoining international team-mate Marco Silvestri (who already left on loan to Reggiana).
 Chievo also signed Alessandro Longhi and re-sold half of the rights to Sassuolo.
 On 31 August he returned to Trieste.

 Viotti was the starting keeper for Triestina in 2011–12 Lega Pro Prima Divisione.
 However, in January 2012 Grosseto loaned Viotti from Chievo.
 Viotti was the understudy of Antonio Narciso and wore the number 23 shirt.

 In July 2012 he returned to Verona.
 In January 2013 he was signed by Cremonese.

 On 16 July 2013, he was signed by Juve Stabia.

 On 10 July 2014, he was signed by Monza.
 On 8 January 2015, he was signed by Pro Vercelli.